 Cost is important, but value is what you live with

-Transparent pricing is worth looking for from the start.
+Transparent pricing is worth seeking from the start.
 Ask what is included in the rate.
-Find out if bedding and kitchen gear are part of the package.
-Also check what insurance excess applies, and whether there are fees for additional drivers, airport pickup, or one-way travel.
-Long-term rentals tend to magnify every extra cost because you are carrying them for weeks, not days.
+Find out whether bedding and kitchen gear are included in the package.
+Also, check what insurance excess applies and whether there are fees for additional drivers, airport pickup, or one-way travel.
+Long-term rentals magnify every extra cost because you carry them for weeks, not days.
+It usually comes from a reliable van that is properly equipped, fairly priced, and supported by people who know their fleet well.
+This combination often saves money by avoiding disruptions and helping you travel more independently.

 The best camper for a long trip is not always the biggest